mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

-# Step 8: Perform a Cold Migration
+# Perform a Cold Migration

 During cold migration, the VM being migrated is powered off.
 After the migration has been completed on the cloud, the VM can be powered back on.